bvdvecht/quantum-information-project/README.md

 All tests have been successfully run on Windows systems, and for this a slightly modified version of SimulaQron was needed: https://github.com/bvdvecht/SimulaQron.
 Also, the `killAllProc.sh` script in the current repository needs to be run in between test cases on Windows.
 On Linux systems, everything *should* simply work, but this has not been tested.

 Authors:
-Bart van der Vecht
+Bart van der Vecht and Boris Joukovsky
-Boris Joukovsky